RJLA/ras2df/README.md

 # ras2df
 A simple library for converting raster data to clean pandas data frame.
 The output dataframe is null data-free, making it ideal for doing column-wise computations and machine learning problems.
 Additionally, this also converts the updated data frame back to a raster.
+This is built on top of Pandas, Numpy, GDAL, and Matplotlib

 ## Installation
 ```cmd